EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 ## Repositry

-This repository curates a database of 2,937 CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies:
+This repository aims to curate a database of all published CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies to date.
+At present the prototype database is built from published correlations from the following studies:

 - Hannon E, et al. (2015). *Epigenetics*, **10**(11), 1024–1032.
 DOI: [10.1080/15592294.2015.1100786](https://doi.org/10.1080/15592294.2015.1100786)